 The first thing that you should do once you have attached the lens inserted the battery and memory card(s) is to switch on the camera and complete the initial setup.
 The very next step would be to take your camera out of the auto mode and set it on one of the manual modes.

 The corresponding options on a Nikon camera would be A, S and M.

-The Program mode or the P mode (you cannot set the apeture or shutter speed value, but everything else) is also a good mode to begin with, but the problem is you don’t have nearly the same degree of control over the exposure as in the other three modes.
+The Program mode or the P mode (you cannot set the aperture or shutter speed value, but everything else) is also a good mode, to begin with, but the problem is you don’t have nearly the same degree of control over the exposure as in the other three modes.

 Aperture priority mode

-Depth of field is the extent of the image that is acceptably sharp.
+The depth of field is the extent of the image that is acceptably sharp.
 You will notice that landscape images have almost everything in sharp focus.
-This is an example of big depth of field.
+This is an example of a big depth of field.